-Commission a formal analysis.
+Commission a formal analysis

 In large initiatives, you are likely to want a full analysis of the corruption issues across the parts of the education system under study.
-There are techniques such as Vulnerability to Corruption Analysis, Public expenditure tracking surveys, Quantitative Service Delivery Surveys and others that are more community based, such as Citizen report cards.
-You can read more about the techniques available in STEP 1 - Analyse the specific corruption types
+There are techniques such as Vulnerability to Corruption Analysis, Public Expenditure Tracking Surveys, Quantitative Service Delivery Surveys and others that are more community based, such as Citizen Report Cards.
+There are even flexible "systems thinking" approaches such as community-based systems dynamics (CBSD) that can be used to support stakeholders at any level of the system in analysing corruption.
+You can read more about the techniques available on the CurbingCorruption website here.

 There are likely to be good groups in your country who can do such a diagnosis of corruption vulnerabilities in your Ministry: commission one of them.
-Or, seek out education corruption expertise, either locally or internationally; such as from IIEP-UNESCO, U4, OECD or Transparency International, (See Section 4) and ask their advice/help/effort.
+Or, seek out education corruption expertise, either locally or internationally; such as from IIEP-UNESCO, U4, OECD or Transparency International, (See Section 4 below) and ask their advice/help/effort.

-Obtain annual data by adding questions into existing surveys.
+Obtain annual data by adding questions into existing surveys

 Looking further ahead, most governments commission annual opinion surveys from citizens on a multitude of issues.
 You could arrange with whoever organises these in your country to add questions on corruption in education.
 Questions to ask include: what are the specific corruption problems in your education system?
 How common is each one?
 How serious is each one (for education outcome, for cost, for public trust, etc)?
 How are the corruption levels changing over time?

-Example - Serbia.
+Example - Serbia

 Here for example, is a national survey result on corruption in education from Serbia (OECD, 2011).
 Besides 'perceptions' data, such countries also survey the real experience of citizens, usually expressed as how many times that they had paid a bribe in each month.